karenpayneoregon/razor-pages-environments/WebApplicationSections/readme.md

 Microsoft docs [![](assets/Link_16x.png)](https://learn.microsoft.com/en-us/aspnet/core/mvc/views/partial?view=aspnetcore-6.0)

+# Intent

+The goal for this article/code sample is to provide and base for how to work with partial views and is not all encompassing so take time to read Microsoft documentation and then explore the code presented followed by experimenting on your own.

 # Passing data to a partial view

 In Index.cshtml the section on the right is populated using `Html.RenderPartialAsync` which streams the rendered output directly to the response.
 Because the method doesn't return a result, it must be called within a Razor code block as in the second image below.